mousemke/_val/README.md

 + removed _bot.say when promises would be a better fit
 + added slack command module
 + added sayNow to command modules
++ started es6ification.  node requirements bumped to 6.2.2
++ all responses now get confObj passed from onMessage to say for the sake of switching between readable and programatic channel and user names
++ unscramble scoring removed.  doge can still be earned
++ comment updates everywhere

 #### 0.2.13